LibreOffice/core/test/README.md

-Test harness code for C++ unit testing
+# Test Harness Code for C++ Unit Testing

 Many of these tests are run during the build process.
-In that case on unix, if a test fails follow the error messages to debug it under gdb.
+In that case on unix, if a test fails follow the error messages to debug it under `gdb`.